- Bio-crude is a liquid biofuel produced by liquefaction of biomass using high tempeature, high pressure liquid phase thermal processing.

 Bio-crude from solvent liquefaction

-Bio-crude is a black, thickened liquid that can be solid at room temperature and readily separates from its aqueous product following production.
-It has an elemental composition related to its original biomass feed, although the bio-crude can be somewhat depleted in oxygen and other hetero-atoms due to condensation reactions occuring during the hydrolytic process.
+Bio-crude is a black, thickened liquid that can be either solid or liquid at room temperature.
+The bio-crude readily separates from its aqueous product following production.
+The elemental composition of the bio-crude is similiar to the biomass feed, although the bio-crude can be somewhat depleted in oxygen and other hetero-atoms due to condensation reactions occuring during the hydrolytic process.
 For this reason, the molecular weight profile is typically higher than for bio-oils, as the light fragments and pyrolytic sugars readily polymerize during thermal processing.

-The liquid is formed by thermolysis of the solid biopolymeric structure of the biomass when subjected to between 250C to 370C in a pressurized, liquid solvent environment.
-The solvent can be water, recycled bio-crude, or other ionic solvents that are functionally stable at the reaction conditions.
+The liquid is formed by thermolysis of the solid biopolymeric structure of the biomass when subjected to temperatures above 250C in a pressurized, liquid solvent environment.
+The solvent is typically water, however, other solvents include recycled bio-crude, or other ionic solvents that are functionally stable at the reaction conditions.
 It can provide an ionic environment to aid in the thermolytic chemistry and serve as a medium in which to dissolve homogenous catalysts, such as alkali that are frequently used to favor base-catalyzed condensation reactions at lead to more aromaticity and lower oxygen content in the product.